devvid/sails-js-v1-passport-js-cheatsheet/README.md

 	}));
 ```

+## 7. Add Policies
-## 7. Add the following policies "config/policies.js" which will block all controllers except the Auth controller from access before signing in.
+Add the following policies "config/policies.js" which will block all controllers except the Auth controller from access before signing in.
 ```
 	/***************************************************************************
 	*                                                                          *